LyricalString/Lovely-Logs/README.md

   // more options coming soon
 })
 ```

+You can choose between the 'web' and 'console' platforms by setting the platform option to the desired value.
+By default, the 'web' platform is used.

 Now you can use all around your code the available logging methods to print messages to the console: